hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step4-init.md

 `kubebuilder init --domain my.domain`{{execute}}

 It will take a few moments to download and cache the dependencies.
-As it runs, explore the files in the `example` directory found in the file tree to the right of this text.
+As it runs, explore the files in the `example` directory tree to the right of this text.